 For iPhone users, take a look at Slow Shutter for long exposures and PureShot for professional camera settings on the iPhone.
 If you are using the apps to take long exposures, you will need to steady your phone on a tripod or something.
 It’s not any different on a phone than it would be on your DSLR.

 Since using your phone is so easy, all you need to do is find something to photograph.
-Instagram or Facebook your favorite shot from the shoot.
+Post your favorite shot from the shoot to Instagram, Facebook, Pinterest, and the Improve Your Photography Facebook Group.
 Don’t forget to mention that it came from your phone!

 38. Photograph a Family Heirloom

 We can all think of a few things from our childhood with priceless value.
 Think of that special family heirloom and all the memories that go with it.
 Think about the stories it would tell, if it could, and photograph that.
 The moment might be gone, but you can still make a photo that shares the often-retold story about this item.
 Your story might include a classic car that has traveled through the generations, a family bible that has brought peace, a rocking chair that supported a mother’s embrace, or a piano that endured countless hours of practice.
 No matter the story, it’s a part of who you are.
 Pick your favorite photo (or top 3) of the heirloom.
 Edit.
 Share with family members and include your memory of this item.